 Tall And True is an online showcase and forum for writers, readers and publishers.

-The 1970s in Perth are a distant memory.
-The nervy eleven-year-old is now a sceptic almost-sixty-year-old, living in Sydney.
+The 1970s and Perth are distant memories.
+The nervy eleven-year-old is now a sceptic sixty-year-old living in Sydney.
 My old primary school teacher, the lay preacher, must have "moved on", too.
-Perhaps he's enjoying a beautiful life ever after with his Maker?
+Perhaps he's enjoying a beautiful eternal life with his Maker?

-Recalling the fear he triggered in the schoolboy me, I wonder if my old teacher's thought to ask, "Why do you keep sending Signs of the Second Coming?"
+Recalling the needless fear of my schoolboy days and observing the world with weary middle-aged eyes, I hope my old teacher's thought to ask, "Why do you keep sending Signs of the Second Coming?"

 © 2021 Robert Fairhead